 Moringa, a rich source of amino acids, benefits neurotransmitter functions.
 It is also rich in antioxidants and compounds that improve thyroid health and insomnia.

 A galactagogue is a herb that increases the production of breast milk.
 Drumstick leaves have high levels of calcium, readily available for our bodies to absorb.
 Thus, it can cater to new mothers who have recently given birth to a child.

 For their excellent health benefits, dried drumstick leaves are recommended for up to 6 grams daily for about three weeks at a time.
 However, overdosage of its seeds is to be avoided as it can have harmful effects and so seeds are not generally recommended for people with special health conditions.

-As a sustainable source of food
+Moringa as a sustainable source of food

 Moringa tree has high nutritional value, ecologically and economically beneficial and readily available in the countries hardest hit by the food crisis.
-With the packed minerals and vitamins, it is a complete and a wholesome food in itself.
+With the packed minerals and vitamins, it is a complete and wholesome food in itself.